 - Ms Bell – Head of Chemistry

-Progress will be checked via homework and testing, each week.
+Progress will be checked via Independent Study packs and end of unit tests.

-You will study the basic laws and principles of chemistry and learn how to predict the properties and the atomic structure of elements from their positions in the periodic table.
+Students will study the basic laws and principles of chemistry and learn how to predict the properties and the atomic structure of elements from their positions in the periodic table.
 Topics will also include organic chemistry, carbon compounds including fossil fuels, plastics and recycling.
-You will learn how to control chemical reactions and the importance of chemistry in manufacturing processes.
-You will be introduced to modern analytical techniques such as mass spectroscopy and nuclear magnetic resonance.
+Students learn how to control chemical reactions and the importance of chemistry in manufacturing processes.
+Students are introduced to modern analytical techniques such as mass spectroscopy and nuclear magnetic resonance.